Wilmot walks off East Troy to open WIAA postseason

 The Wilmot softball team just walked off East Troy for a dramatic, last at-bat 8-7 victory Thursday night to open the WIAA Division 2 playoffs, but the roars and cheers weren't quite as loud.

-That's because only about 30 minutes before Maci Platts plated the game-winning run, she accidentally spiked East Troy's shortstop while sliding into second base on a steal attempt.
+That's because only about 30 minutes before Macy Platts plated the game-winning run, she accidentally spiked East Troy's shortstop while sliding into second base on a steal attempt.

 The Trojan infielder suffered a large laceration on her shin and was quickly transported into a van and to a nearby hospital.
 An emergency responder drove fast right up to the fence of the softball diamond at the Wilmot Softball Fields and hurried out of the car to attend the girl, who had a white bandage wrapped tight around her leg.